 Oregon OSHA cites Woodburn company for willful safety violations

-Salem - The Oregon Occupational Safety and Health Division (Oregon OSHA) has fined Fleetwood Homes Inc. $75,800 for five violations, including one willful violation.
+Salem, OR — The Oregon Occupational Safety and Health Division (Oregon OSHA) has fined Fleetwood Homes Inc. $75,800 for five violations, including one willful violation.
 The citation was the result of an Aug.
 29, 2014, complaint inspection at the company's Woodburn plant.

 The investigation found managers at the mobile home manufacturer were aware of employee exposures to falls but did not provide protection, despite concerns brought forward to managers by employees and by Oregon OSHA.
 The company manufactures a mobile home model with fall exposures 13 feet from the ground.
 Roofers had to climb over the guardrails of scaffolding onto the roof of the mobile home with no tie-off points to connect a fall protection harness.
 Employees brought up the issue three times with management in 2014 before a complaint was made to Oregon OSHA.